shamanec/GADS-Android-stream/README.md

 GADS-Android-stream provides a socket interface for streaming realtime(almost) screen capture data out of Android devices.
 It is being used by [GADS](https://github.com/shamanec/GADS) for remote control of devices.
 Supported Android SDK >= 23.
-Not tested on simulators - might or might not work.
+Should be working on simulators as well - tested on Pixel 4 API 29

 Project uses MediaProjection and ImageReader APIs to get frames from the device screen and in theory should work for all devices.